iancuandrei/books-finder/README.md

 # Books Finder

 Choose a genre and a random book will be picked and added to your shopping cart on Amazon.
+The app was developed and tested on Ubuntu WSL 2 running on Windows 11.

 ## Usage